grwkremilek/leetcode-solutions/python/0020.valid-parentheses/README.md

-# Group Anagrams
+# Valid Parentheses

-Given an array of strings, group anagrams together.
+Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+An input string is valid if:

+Open brackets must be closed by the same type of brackets.

+Open brackets must be closed in the correct order.

+Note that an empty string is also considered valid.

-#### Runtime: 100 ms, faster than 100.00%
+#### Runtime: 36 ms, faster than 90.05%